robert-abela/malta-phishing-samples/README.md

 - language - en | mt
 - personalised - yes | no
 - description - short description of phishing attempt
+- entity - e.g. Bov or MaltaPost (or None)
 - url - more details about the phishing attempt